Inflation Accounting Meaning

 - Never-Ending Process: The changes in prices continue for infinity as long as there is inflation or deflation in an economyDeflation In An EconomyDeflation is a decrease in the prices of goods and services caused by negative inflation (below 0%).
 It usually results in increased consumer purchasing power, owing to a simple supply and demand rule in which excess supply leads to lower prices..
 Hence the process is never-ending

 - Complicated: There is a possibility that too many calculations make the process all the more complicated.
 There may be a lot of adjustments which may be difficult for the common man to interpret

 - Subjectivity: There may be certain discretionary judgments and subjectivity involved as adjustments to current values is not so simple as it is a dynamic thing in itself

-- Deflationary Situation Causes Exaggeration: When there is a deflationary situation and the prices fall, a company may charge lesser depreciation.
-This may cause an overstatement of the profits of the business, which again is no doubt harmful
+- Deflationary Situation Causes Exaggeration: When there is a deflationary situation, and the prices fall, a company may charge lesser depreciation.
+It may cause an overstatement of the profits of the business, which again is no doubt harmful

-- Expensive: This method is considered expensive and ordinary business may not be pretty well able to afford and resort to this method
+- Expensive: This method is considered costly and ordinary business may not be pretty well able to afford and resort to this method

-- Change in the price is a continuous process which can’t be averted.
+- Change in the price is a continuous process that can’t be averted.

-- The system makes the calculations to complicated due to many conversions and calculations.
+- The system makes the calculations complicated due to many conversions and calculations.